OXRS-IO/OXRS-IO-WEBSITE/docs/glossary/skus.md

 ## Firmware

-Here is a list of the firmware SKU's.
+Here is a list of the firmware SKUs.

 |Name      |Maker    |SKU                             |Link                     |
 |:-------- |:--------|:-------------------------------|:------------------------|